 Simply put your currency notes in an envelope.
 The bank charges me an exchange fee but it's not so bad.
 Send the letter by airmail (letter stamp will cost you only 1buck and 10 cents.)
 Please no overseas cheques or money orders (10 bucks bank fee per each check deposited, sometimes the world is still too big.)
 For the PayPal option slide to the bottom - and don't forget to write in your postal address for posting the CD, of course by airmail :-)

 Put money notes in the envelope, we can get a way with this.
 Personal cheques write to "KangaRado Hand" (it's my company).
 For Au. net transfer option or direct deposit at Commonwealth Bank branch here are my bank account details.
 If you prefer PayPal option slide to the bottom - and of course your postal address ;-)

-After dropping the mail in post for me or after using PayPal option below, 'lay-back' relaxed and unworried, this site is active and growing (so is the global WFO community.)
-You don't have to notify me about sending me your order.
-Perhaps you'll feel like dropping me a line, and of course why not—regardless—your download links or CD will arrive at your address promptly according to the destination.
+After dropping the mail in the post for me or after using the PayPal option below, 'lay-back' relaxed and unworried, this site is active and growing (so is the global WFO community.)
+You don't have to notify me about sending your order.
+Perhaps you'll feel like dropping me a line, and of course why not—regardless—your download links or Disks will arrive at your address promptly according to the destination.

 Oven building 370 small pictures, sequence part from the CDrom WorkShop (and the MTo design is very different, it has 1,000+ long sequence and new MTo design contains 4,000+ photographs).